juliavlasiuk/gamezone-revenue-and-growth-dashboard/README.md

 - How does customer and order growth look Year-over-Year?

-## Key Insights1.
+## Key Insights.
 Revenue more than doubled YoY — but growth is concentrated
 **1.** Total revenue grew 159.7% YoY (from ~$1.4M to $3.63M).
 However, this growth is driven almost entirely by three products: 27in 4K Gaming Monitor, Sony PlayStation 5 Bundle and Nintendo Switch.
 The remaining five products contribute marginally.

 **Recommendation:** Investigate whether the bottom products are worth keeping in the portfolio or whether resources should be reallocated to the top performers.